Marc Rotenberg: EPIC

+Rotenberg was president and executive director of the Electronic Privacy Information Center (EPIC), an independent, public interest research center in Washington, D.C., which he co-founded in 1994.
+EPIC was involved with a wide range of civil liberties, consumer protection, and human rights issues.

-Marc Rotenberg was forced out of his position at EPIC after a terminated employee and a board member who was upset that Rotenberg would not endorse her book conspired to place a false and defamatory story.
-(The article was described by an EPIC staff member as "vindictive.")
-In fact, Rotenberg went to a mostly empty building to pay bills, update organizational records, arrange for the early payment of staff salaries, and protect the interests of board members in case he was unable to return to work.
-Rotenberg subsequently sued EPIC in DC Superior Court for unlawful termination and received a settlement.
-Rotenberg then filed a 76-page complaint in Federal District Court against The Protocol and POLITICO, the parent company.
-In support of his claims, he cited an opinion of future Supreme Court Justice Kentanji Brown Jackson.
-In October 2021, POLITICO was sold to Axel Springer.
-In November 2022, the Protocol was shut down.
-In March 2023, a federal court dismissed the case.
+Rotenberg was forced out of his position at EPIC in April 2020 following allegations that "he had continued going to work, despite learning he might have" COVID-19.
+Rotenberg filed suit against EPIC in DC Superior Court.
+In October 2020, Rotenberg and EPIC stipulated to dismissal of the case.
+Rotenberg subsequently filed a 76-page complaint in Federal District Court against The Protocol and POLITICO, The Protocol's parent company.
+In March 2023, a federal court dismissed the case for lack of jurisdiction.

 Advisory panels

-Marc Rotenberg has served on many national and international advisory panels, including the expert panels on Cryptography Policy and Computer Security for the OECD, the Legal Experts on Cyberspace Law for UNESCO, and the Countering Spam program of the ITU.
+Rotenberg has served on many national and international advisory panels, including the expert panels on Cryptography Policy and Computer Security for the OECD, the Legal Experts on Cyberspace Law for UNESCO, and the Countering Spam program of the ITU.
 He is a former chair of the ABA Committee on Privacy and Information Protection.
 He is a member of the International Working Group on Data Protection in Telecommunications, the FREE Group (European Area of Freedom Security & Justice), and other organizations dedicated to the protection of fundamental rights.

 In 2021, Rotenberg was named to the Reference Panel of the Global Privacy Assembly (the global network of privacy officials and experts) and the CAHAI (the AI expert panel of the Council of Europe).
 In May, he was shortlisted (#2) for the post of UN Special Rapporteur for the Right to Privacy.
 In June, he received the ACM Policy Award for “long-standing high impact leadership on privacy and technology policy.”
 In December, Rotenberg was named as an expert for the Global Partnership on AI for a three-year term and also a Fulbright Specialist for a four-year term.
+Rotenberg was also named to expert panels for the Center for European Policy Studies (EU-US data flows), the OECD (AI, privacy, and data protection), the Carnegie Council for Ethics in International Affairs, and the National Constitution Center.

 Support for Civil Society

-Marc Rotenberg has helped establish several organizations that promote public understanding of computer technology and encourage civil society participation in decisions concerning the future of the Internet.
+Rotenberg has helped establish several organizations that promote public understanding of computer technology and encourage civil society participation in decisions concerning the future of the Internet.
 These include the Public Interest Computer Association (1983), Computer Professionals for Social Responsibility (1985), the conference on Computers, Freedom, and Privacy (1991), the Public Voice Coalition (1996), the Public Interest Registry (2003), the Civil Society Information Society Advisory Council to the OECD (CSISAC) (2009), and the EPIC Public Voice Fund (2018).